sanjayaharshana/parrot-admin/Modules/UserPanel/README.md

 The `TestController` is excluded from the sidebar because it has `showInSidebar = false`, while `UserPanelController` appears in the sidebar because it uses the default value of `true`.

-## Enhanced Form Service
+## Enhanced Form Service with Layout Management

-The module includes an enhanced `FormService` class for creating beautiful, modern backend forms with Tailwind CSS styling:
+The module includes an enhanced `FormService` class for creating beautiful, modern backend forms with advanced layout management capabilities.

 ### Basic Usage: